 None of this is to deny any value of Hendryx's research.
 His observations can lead reasonable people to form hypotheses that merit valid analytical study.
 Moreover, he and his colleagues have themselves acknowledged their study's limitations.

-At issue: April 7 Herald-Leader editorial, "The deadly footprint of strip mining; Officials fiddle on region's future as jobs decline, health evidence mounts"
+April 7 Herald-Leader editorial, "The deadly footprint of strip mining; Officials fiddle on region's future as jobs decline, health evidence mounts"